lawallanre00490038/odin-recipes/README.md

-This is a beginner's HTML pages for showcasing recipes
+These are HTML pages for showcasing recipes